funkaoshi/s.vs.tpk/_posts/2013-06-13-kickstarter-report-card-ii.md

 I'm still waiting for quite a few projects.
 The two other [LotFP][] projects I backed are still outstanding.
 It sounds like the [Rules and Magic][10] book is on the cusp of being shipped.
 Updates aren't as frequent as I like, but it sounds like there is good progress being made on most of the projects.
 Some of the [modules I backed][7] sound like they are shaping up to be quite great.
 [The Seclusium of Orphone][baker] went from being a 32 page booklet to a 160 page hard cover book!
 [Dwimmermount][13] looks like it might actually be finished before the year is out.
 The goal is to get the version I backed out by [Gencon][8].
 The recent updates on the project sound both interesting and promising.

 I have so much stuff outstanding from [Brave Halfling Publishing][bhp] in addition to the [Appendix N Adventure Toolkits][6].
 The man behind the project has had a very hard year, so I find it hard to get worked up about, but i'm not sure I'd have backed this project or bought anything in hindsight.
-[Champions of Zed][9] continues to be the most lacking of all the projects I've backed, though [Machinations of the Space Princess][4] has also had some pretty lackluster communication about what's been going on.
+[Champions of Zed][9] continues to be the most lacking of all the projects I've backed, though [Machinations of the Space Princess][4] has also had some pretty lackluster communication about what's been going on. (**Update 2013-06-19** A few days after posting this I got a PDF in the mail for Machinations of the Space Princess, so that's that.)

 I have backed one new project since my last post, [Domains at War][0], which are rules for running a war game.
 Learning from their past mistakes with Kickstarter projects, it looks like [Autarch][] went into this Kickstarter with the manuscript for their book almost complete and play tested.
 They are estimating the book will ship in October, and I almost believe them.